cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 ### Negative

 It requires extra storage to store the node because it should keep `leftNodeKey` and `rightNodeKey` to iterate the tree.
-Instead, we can delete the `version`, `leftHash`, and `rightHash` fields in the node and reduce the key size.
+Instead, we can delete`leftHash` and `rightHash` fields in the node and reduce the key size.

 It can't delete the old nodes for the specific version due to removing orphans.
-We introduce a new way to prune old versions.

-For example, when a user wants to prune the previous 500 versions every 1000 blocks
-- We assume the pruning is completed for `n`th version and the last nonce of `n`th version is `x`.
-- We iterate the tree from the `n+501`th root node and pick only nodes which the nodeKey is in `[(n+1)th version first nonce, (n+500)th version the last nonce]`.
-- For those nodes, we re-assign the nodeKey from `x+1` in order.

 ## References